CeeDee Lamb boycotting Cowboys minicamp in contract dispute, subject to $100k fine

 Fines for skipping the offseason program can be waived.

-That is not the case if Lamb’s holdout continues into training camp, which begins in July.
+That is not the case if Lamb’s holdout continues into training camp.

+The Cowboys are scheduled to report on July 23.
+A no show will cost him $40,000 per day in mandatory fines.

 Lamb is signed under the fifth-year option of his rookie deal and a salary of $17.9 million in 2024.